Level of Study

 The course is open to students enrolled in the Master¿s programme in Spanish language and Latin-American studies at the University of Bergen.

-Lectures and/or seminars; two double sessions per week for six weeks.
+Lectures and/or seminars; two hours per week for twelve weeks.

 Compulsory Assignments and Attendance